IrishMarineInstitute/spiddal.marine.ie/data.md

 					|- 01
 					|- 02

 During the day, data files are streamed from the sensors to these directories.
-At the end of the day both a .zip and a .tar.gz compressed archive of the day's files is created in the folder, and for certain instrument types a concatenated version of the day's files is created removing the individual files streamed in during the day.
-At the end of a month, a .zip and a .tar.gz archive for the full month is also created for ease of data delivery.
+At the end of the day an archive file is created containing the full set of data produced during the day.
+For line oriented data, a single .txt file containing the concatenated results is created.
+For file oriented data, both a .zip and a .tar.gz compressed archive of the day's files is created in the folder.
+Once the daily archive has been produced, the individual files may be removed.
+After the end of a month, a .zip and a .tar.gz archive for the full month is also created for ease of data delivery.

 ## Instruments

 ### Conductivity Temperature Depth sensor

 An [Idronaut Ocean-Seven][1] [304][2] Conductivity-Temperature-Depth probe is installed on the observatory infrastructure.
 It measures the temperature and conductivity of the seawater (the conductivity is used to calculate an estimate of the salinity); the pressure exert by the seawater above (from which the depth of the sensor is estimated); and these parameters are also used to estimate the speed of sound within the sea.

 The data files produced by the CTD are available [here][3].
 The data files contain the following columns: